10 Best GA Reports for UX Research

 If you have a content heavy site with long and well-written blog posts, a short average time on page can mean your users aren’t engaging with that content the way you’d expect, or hope, they would.
 A finding like this can lead to a number of different tests, updates, or optimizations.
 And those improvements can make a world of difference in your site’s usability.

 It’s important to note that if users only visit a single page and don’t wind up triggering any subsequent page loads or events, then Google doesn’t know how long you’ve spent on the page.
 This is because Google measures how long you’ve spent on a page by marking the end of your visit to a page by the fact that you did “something” next.
 So, a visit with a single pageview is treated as zero seconds on the page by Google—even if you spent some time on that one page.

 Visits that have just one pageview are not included in GA’s calculation of average time on page.
 They exclude the “zero second” pages from the calculation so that you don’t end up with skewed data.

 Audience > Overview

 In this report, you can get a quick sense of how many pages your users are viewing per session.
-Remember, a session is defined by Google Analytics as: “A group of interactions that take place on your website within a given time frame.”
+Remember, a session is defined by Google Analytics as: “A group of interactions that take place on your website within a given timeframe.”

-Keeping these things in mind at all times, you can tell a lot about your site’s usage by simply comparing the number of pages you have on your site to the average pages per session number you find in this report.
+Keeping these things in mind, you can tell a lot about your site’s usage by simply comparing the number of pages you have on your site to the average pages per session number you find in this report.
 Is the number higher or lower than you’d expect?
 Why do you think this is?
 Where are your users dropping off from your site?
 Figuring out the answers to these questions can lead to improvements on your site so that, if engagement is a major goal, you can work to increase your site’s average pages per session.